Bicycle frame: Titanium

-Titanium is a relatively niche material for bicycle frames.
-It has many desirable characteristics, including a high specific strength, high fatigue limit, and excellent corrosion resistance.
-While not as light as carbon fiber frames, titanium's properties and reasonable stiffness lend to a more pleasant ride quality, making the material popular among cyclists seeking comfort over performance.
+Titanium is a relatively specialised material for bicycle frames.
+It has many desirable characteristics including a high specific strength, high fatigue limit, and excellent corrosion resistance.
+While not as light as carbon fiber, titanium bicycles can provide a more pleasant ride quality, making the material popular among cyclists seeking comfort over performance.
 However, titanium has a high material cost and is more difficult to machine than steel or aluminum, which translates to relatively expensive frames compared to steel, aluminum, and carbon fiber.

 Titanium frames typically use titanium alloys and tubes that were originally developed for the aerospace industry.
 The most commonly used alloy on titanium bicycle frames are 3AL-2.5V (3.5% aluminum and 2.5% vanadium), followed by 6AL-4V (6% aluminum and 4% vanadium).
 Some manufacturers are experimenting with other alloys designed specifically for cycling.
 Tubes can be cold-drawn and hydroformed into various shapes and allow for internal cabling.
 Welding is typically done in inert conditions to protect the welds from oxidation.